 Your pooch is part of the family, so it’s no wonder it tugs at your heartstrings when you have to leave them behind to go on holiday.
-Gone are the days where you couldn’t take Fido anywhere though, because as staycations have grown in popularity, so has the demand for dog-friendly cottages and holiday homes.
+Gone are the days when you couldn’t take Fido anywhere, though, because as staycations have grown in popularity, so has the demand for dog-friendly cottages and holiday homes.

 If you’re planning a UK break this year, we have some incredible dog-friendly cottages for your four-legged friends, offering an abundance of amenities and convenience for people travelling with dogs.
 Here’s our pick of 10 of our favourite dog-friendly cottages and holiday homes…